rtolearn/CST435-Assign2/README.md

     ├── charts/                    # Generated Matplotlib comparison graphs ├── performance_analysis.md    # Discussion of scalability and bottlenecks
     └── generate_charts.py         # Script to visualize the results

+### This has to be done manually as importing the whole dataset into git is not recommended (currently we are using chicken curry)
+├── input_images/        # Dataset: Subset of Food-101 for testing [cite: 20-21]
+│   ├── class_subset/